• Skip to primary navigation

 Yes, with caution.
 It's often recommended not to eat chicken of the woods growing on coniferous trees as they seem to be more prone to causing allergic reactions.
 My friends in Oregon avoid Laetiporus gilbertsonii growing on Eucalyptus, but, I have a friends in Alaska who harvest and eat chicken mushrooms growing on spruce and others.

-It can be cultivated but it's for advanced mushroom growers.
+It has been cultivated but it's for advanced mushroom growers.
 I tried using chicken mushroom spawn with no success.

 You can buy the mushrooms occasionally at farmers markets but they're also sold commercially in season.
 The price of chicken of the woods is $10-20 / lb.